Halofie/spyGlass/PRE_DEPLOYMENT_SUMMARY.md

 - Mock API for testing
 - Production build optimized
 - Error handling in place
-- Configured for Hyderabad region
+- Configured for Mumbai region

 **Backend Status:** 📋 **TO BE BUILT**
 - Need to create Lambda functions